Beatus of Lungern: Veneration

 Beatus is primarily remembered as the first apostle to Switzerland.
 The cultus of Beatus was widespread in the Middle Ages and survived even the hostility of the Reformation period when pilgrims were driven back from his cave at spear-point by Zwinglian Protestants.
 After this period of turmoil, Beatus' relics, and the focus of his cultus, were transferred to the chapel at Lungern, Obwalden.
 The mountain where he resided until his death is still a place of pilgrimage, and bears his name: Beatenberg.

 Historicity

-The earliest recorded accounts of St. Beatus' life date no earlier than the 10th and mid-11th centuries and have not been historically authenticated.
-So, some would hesitate to endorse the tradition that calls St. Beatus the "Apostle of Switzerland".
+The earliest recorded accounts of Saint Beatus' life date no earlier than the 10th and mid-11th centuries and have not been historically authenticated.
+So, some would hesitate to endorse the tradition that calls Saint Beatus the "Apostle of Switzerland".
 Indeed, Saint Gall probably more justly deserves this honor.